 - Drilling down the job into simple steps.

 - Identifying the hazard associated with each step and

 - Suggesting the control measure for each hazard.

 Many workers are injured or killed at the workplace every day.
-Ensuring safety and health of employee is very critical to jobs and business.
-You can prevent workplace injuries and illnesses by looking at your workplace operations, establishing proper job procedures and ensuring that all employees are trained properly.
+Ensuring the safety and health of employees is very critical to jobs and businesses.
+You can prevent workplace injuries and illnesses by looking at your workplace operations, establishing proper job procedures, and ensuring that all employees are trained properly.